-- 3.23.
-We are proposing provisions to apply for Entry Capacity allocated before the date of the Ofgem direction to implement this Proposal that will have been booked for 1 October 2019 or beyond. - 3.23.1.
-This will include Existing Contracts, as outlined in Article 35 in EU Tariff Code where the critria is, if the "contract or capacity booking concluded before the entry into force of the EU Tariff Code 6 April 2017, such contracts or capacity bookings foresee no change in the levels of capacity and/or commodity based transmission tariffs except for indexation, if any". - 3.23.2.
+- 3.9.3.23.
+We are proposing provisions to apply for Entry Capacity allocated before the date of the

+Ofgem direction to implementation of this modification Proposal that will have been booked for 1 October 2019 or beyond. - 3.23.1.
+This will include Existing Contracts, as outlined in Article 35 in EU Tariff Code where the qualification critria is, if the "contract or capacity booking concluded before the entry into force of the EU Tariff Code 6 April 2017, such contracts or capacity bookings foresee no change in the levels of capacity and/or commodity based transmission tariffs except for indexation, if any". - 3.4.4.3.23.2.
 This will also include Interim Contracts, as defined in this Proposal where the criteria is that the contract or capacity booking concluded subsequent to entry into force of the EU Tariff Code (6th April 2017) but before the date of the Ofgem direction to implement this Proposal.
-Beyond this date, sufficient clarity of the charging regime to apply from 1st October 2019 is apparent and therefore no specific treatment (for capacity subsequently booked) is proposed. - 3.23.3.
-The capacity procured under these contracts impact the application of the CWD charging model (specifically when determining Reference Prices at Entry Points) [and calculation of Transmission Services Revenue Recovery Charges].
+Beyond this date, sufficient clarity of the charging regime to apply from 1st October 2019 is apparent and therefore no specific treatment (for capacity subsequently booked) is proposed.